This article was originally published in 2014 – last updated August 2020.

 There are three ways you can get the information you need to write a case study:

-2. Email/Survey – This is not as good as using the phone, but if you can’t call your customers or have a lot of customers and simply want to ask them all for case studies (call it “feedback” though) then email will have to do.
-Use the questions outlined below, and when you’ve got the answers back, choose the ones you’ll be using and follow up to say thank you and ask if you can use the information in a case study for your business.
+2. Email/Survey – This is not as good as using the phone, but if you can’t call your customers or have a lot of customers and simply want to ask them all for case studies (call it “feedback” though) then text/email will have to do.
+Use the questions outlined below, and when you’ve got the answers back, choose the ones you’ll be using and follow up to say thank you, we loved the feedback so much we’d like to use the information in an individual case study.

 Questions to ask